Composer / Conductor Jacob Avshalomov

 people to hear?

-JA: Oh, from that
+JA: Oh, from

-point of view it’s wonderful, and not just for me.
+that point of view it’s wonderful, and not just for me.
 It is wonderful

 that we have at our beck and call all the music that can be resurrected from

 the beginnings of written music.
 We can have Perotin (fl. c.
-1200)
+1200) and

-and Josquin des Prez (c.
-1440/55-1521), and all the wonderful people up to
+Josquin des Prez (c.
+1440/55-1521), and all the wonderful people up to and

-and through Boulez and
+through Boulez and the

-I didn’t even know about!
+know about!

 BD: Do you feel